Olga1305/fullstack-test-react/README.md

 ✓ If I see 0..n items, in the next page I want to see the n+1..2n items .

 *Number of items per page is up to the developer.
 *The method of pagination will be on the developer.
 It can be with scroll detection or other ways.
 Infinite scroll will be a plus.

 **Status**

-All done.
+Done with infinite scroll.

 ---
-## Data fetch

-The data of this project is fetch on:

-- Branch "master" on public api [Punk API](https://punkapi.com/documentation/v2).
-- Branch "connectedApi" on an Express app - [Server Repository](https://github.com/Olga1305/fullstack-test-backend).
-The server runs on [http://localhost:3001](http://localhost:3001), the MongoDB database runs on [http://localhost:27017/beers](http://localhost:27017/beers)

 ## Available Scripts